Danvers Half Long Carrot (Heirloom, 75 days)

 Heirloom 1871.
 Roots are 6-8” long with a blunt point.
-Good choice for those with heavy soil.
+The Danvers Half Long Carrot is a good choice for those with heavy soil.
 Skin is a distinctive reddish orange color.
 Flavor is excellent and roots store well.
 Originated with market gardeners around Danvers, Mass.

 Germination: 6-14 days